ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 1. *\<sentence-id\>.*`de_lattice_file_ext` - stores the graph of the translation process: the partial hypothesis and the transitions between them attributed with source and target phrases and added costs.
 2. *\<sentence-id\.*`de_feature_scores_file_ext`  - stores information about the feature weights values (without lambdas coefficients) that were used in the hypothesis expansion process.

-For additional information on the lattice file formats see Section [Word lattice files](#word-lattice-files).
+For additional information on the lattice file formats see [Appendix: Word lattice files](#appendix-word-lattice-files).

 Once the translation, with word lattice generation, is finished `de_lattices_folder` folder stores the lattice information files for each of the translated sentences.
 In order to combine them together into just two larger files, storing lattice graphs and feature scores for all sentences, one needs to use the **script/combine-lattices.sh** script.
 It's synopsis is self explanatory: